Greater Toronto, ON Banner

 Metro Toronto has a population of roughly 7.1 million and was ranked 15 of the best 100 cities in the world.

-Toronto is an attractive city to live in for many reasons, including:
+Toronto is an attractive city to live in for many reasons, including cultural diversity, economic opportunities, high quality of life, entertainment and recreation, world-class education, and good public transportation.

 Try our AI Advisor